Substitution (logic): Definition

+since ψ can be obtained by replacing each A in φ with (A ↔ A).

-In some deduction systems for propositional logic, a new expression (a proposition) may be entered on a line of a derivation if it is a substitution instance of a previous line of the derivation (Hunter 1971, p.
-118).
+In some deduction systems for propositional logic, a new expression (a proposition) may be entered on a line of a derivation if it is a substitution instance of a previous line of the derivation.
 This is how new lines are introduced in some axiomatic systems.
 In systems that use rules of transformation, a rule may include the use of a substitution instance for the purpose of introducing certain variables into a derivation.

-In first-order logic, every closed propositional formula that can be obtained from an open propositional formula φ by substitution is said to be a substitution instance of φ.
-If φ is a closed propositional formula we count φ itself as its only substitution instance.

 Tautologies

 A propositional formula is a tautology if it is true under every valuation (or interpretation) of its predicate symbols.
 If Φ is a tautology, and Θ is a substitution instance of Φ, then Θ is again a tautology.
 This fact implies the soundness of the deduction rule described in the previous section.